 Criteria JORC Code explanation Commentary volume; the sample quality was not as good as with NQ system.
 The portion split at the laboratory is nominally 100g.
 This is sufficiently large to consistently estimate HM%, but is too small to consistently measure the generally very low percentage of oversize.
 However, it is sufficient for the level of resource estimate.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 Sieving to determine +1mm (oversize) and -45micron (slimes).
 Heavy mineral separation using LST heavy liquid to separate HM from other minerals (predominantly quartz).
 Control procedures include laboratory duplicates and blind duplicates.
-LST density is monitored and kept above 2.8 (it is water soluble). • For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Not used, panning and laboratory analysis are seen as the most appropriate techniques.
-Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
+LST density is monitored and kept above 2.8 (it is water soluble).
+For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Not used, panning and laboratory analysis are seen as the most appropriate techniques Nature of quality control procedures adopted (eg standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie lack of bias) and precision have been established.
 Duplicates (both lab internal, and blind geology duplicates) and external laboratories are used to ensure accuracy and precision.
 XRF analysis is used to estimate mineralogy.
 The XRF is calibrated using standards and known samples.
 Round-robin inter-lab checking.
 QAQC systems return acceptable results.
 For HM, 90% of the blind duplicates completed in 2015 were within 11% margin of error for HM and 14% for Slime, with extremely good correlation and no bias apparent.
 Duplicate samples analysed by an external lab in 2017 returned the following comparison, 90% of the samples were within 11% of the assay average value (data limited to assays greater than 2%).
 The correlation coefficient was 0.95 and there was no significant bias.

-Criteria JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel. • Mineral sands drilling involve hundreds or thousands of drillholes with moderate grade intersections.
-Although high-grade intersections are a relatively insignificant part of the overall mineralisation, high grade results are often checked by examining the HM "sinks" from the analysis (the HM resulting from the analysis process is stored for further testing).
-Sometimes, especially near weathered bedrock, iron-rich sediments and concretions can give false positive HM values.
-False positives are excluded or re- assayed.
-The use of twinned holes.
+Criteria JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+External Lab Checks 2017 The use of twinned holes. and concretions can give false positive HM values.
+False positives are excluded or reassayed.
 Not used at this stage as deemed too early in assessment.
 Will be used upon infill.
-Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols. • The primary data storage is in a Microsoft Access database.
+Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+The primary data storage is in a Microsoft Access database.
 Collar data, geology data, assay data and mineralogy data are loaded from separate sources and verified with queries designed to detect common errors.
-Data is then loaded into mining software (Datamine Studio 3) and geologists check the resulting cross sections to ensure drillholes are correctly positioned and assays are appropriate for the geology unit and location.
+Data is then loaded into mining software (Datamine Studio RM) and geologists check the resulting cross sections to ensure drillholes are correctly positioned and assays are appropriate for the geology unit and location.
+Discuss any adjustment to assay data.
+No adjustment is made to the assay data for the purposes of public reporting.